2025 Udayana University bullying incident: Responses

-Udayana University

-On October 17, according to Acting Vice Dean for Student Affairs and Information, Faculty of Social and Political Sciences of Udayana University, I Made Anom Wiranata, said that the college students who were involved were given academic sanctions, by being given a sanction of reducing the soft skill value, which also were accompanied by the obligation to make a statement letter and a video clarification apology.
-Later, the Public relations of Udayana University, Dewi Pascarani, stated that the messages were sent after Timothy died, and did not happen during the incident that took place.
-The response from Udayana University were not well received, resulting in negative reactions from people, who want the perpetrators to receive the consequences that they deserved.
+On October 17, Udayana University began its official response to the incident.
+The Acting Vice Dean for Student Affairs and Information for the Faculty of Social and Political Sciences (FISIP), initially announced that the students involved in the leaked group chat were to receive academic sanctions.
+These sanctions included a reduction in their soft skill value, along with the requirement to submit a formal statement letter and record a video apology for clarification.
+Later, the university's Public Relations officer clarified that the group chat messages were sent after Saputra's death, not during the time the incident took place.

-Governor of Bali
+The university's initial response was poorly received, generating negative public reaction from people who felt the academic sanctions were insufficient and demanded that the perpetrators receive more fitting consequences.

-On October 18, the governor of Bali, I Wayan Koster, stated that the Udayana University must thoroughly investigate the incident to identify the cause of the death.
+The following day, October 18, the Governor of Bali, Koster, weighed in, stating that Udayana University must conduct a thorough investigation into the incident to accurately determine the cause of death.

-Ministerial officials

-On October 19, Minister of Higher Education, Science and Technology, Brian Yuliarto said that he was shocked and surprised about the incident.
-He made a phone call to the Chancellor of the university to explain the incident and wanted them to continue communicating with the TAS family regarding the incident.
-Yuliarto also requested that the campus should be a comfortable and safe place free from violence, including bullying.
+On October 19, the Minister of Higher Education, Science and Technology, Yuliarto, expressed his shock and surprise regarding the incident.
+He subsequently contacted the Chancellor of Udayana University to seek an explanation and mandated that the university maintain continuous communication with Saputra's family regarding the tragedy.
+Furthermore, Minister Yuliarto requested that the campus administration ensure the university remains a comfortable and safe environment, entirely free from violence, including all forms of bullying.